A group of George Buck supporters showed up Thursday to a fundraising event for rival Amanda Makki waving a sign accusing Makki of being a terrorist.

 “Ask yourself — do you really want a representative who can’t handle a little feedback from constituents?”

-Buck said that even though he condemns the group’s written comments attacking Makki, he understands it is their First Amendment right to do so.
+Buck said that even though he condemns the group’s written comments attacking Makki, an attorney and former George W. Bush appointee to the Pentagon’s General Councils office on anti-terrorism issues, he understands it is their First Amendment right to do so.
 He said he has already spoken with members of the group, which often refer to themselves as the “Trump Squad,” expressing his discontentment with the message.

 A spokesperson for Makki’s campaign condemned the group’s message.